 Besides knowing the qualities required to move people effectively, you need to know what to do.
 Daniel Pink breaks this down into 3 parts:

-• A pitch is not meant to convince others; it merely arouses interest and draws others into a conversation.
-Rather than use “elevator pitches” which are now outdated, we should learn 6 powerful, new tricks: the one-word pitch, question pitch, rhyming pitch, subject-line pitch, Twitter pitch, and Pixar pitch (more details in the full To Sell is Human summary).
+- When you go into that pitch meeting, remember that a pitch is not meant to convince others outright; it merely arouses interest and draws them into a conversation.
+A modern pitch goes beyond the traditional “elevator pitch,” which is now outdated.
+Instead of relying on a rehearsed monologue that’s a 50-word pitch, successful communicators use six powerful, new techniques: the “one-word” pitch, question pitch, rhyming pitch, “subject-line” pitch, Twitter pitch, and Pixar pitch (more details in the full To Sell is Human summary).

 This is an easy-to-read book, with many practical and relatable examples.
 In each chapter, Pink includes: